Firefox Tweak Guide

 browser.enable_automatic_image_resizing [Boolean] - If set to True (the default), images opened separately will be automatically resized to fit the screen, and will need to be left-clicked to be shown at full size.
 If set to False they will always be shown at their full size.

-browser.fullscreen.autohide [Boolean] - If set to True (the default), when you activate Fullscreen Mode in Firefox (press F11), the toolbars and tab bar at the top of the Firefox window will automatically be hidden after a second.
+browser.fullscreen.autohide [Boolean] - If set to True (the default), when you activate Fullscreen Mode in Firefox (by pressing F11), the toolbars and tab bar at the top of the Firefox window will automatically be hidden after a second.
 If set to False, they won't become hidden and will always be visible.

 browser.link.open_newwindow [Integer] - This setting determines where hyperlinks which would normally open in a new browser window end up opening.
 If set to 1, they open in the current tab in the existing Firefox window; if set to 2 they open in a new window; and if set to 3 (the default) all such links open in a new tab in the current Firefox window.
-Note that this setting is the same as that found under Tabs section of the Firefox Options>, however there is an additional choice here (setting it to 1).
+Note that this setting is the same as that found under Tabs section of the Firefox Options, however there is an additional choice here (setting it to 1).

 browser.preferences.animateFadeIn [Boolean] - If set to True, this setting makes the Firefox Options window automatically resize itself to fit the number of available options shown on each screen.